Healthy Living in Your 40sBy Radiant Health

 Much of what you see on the outside is a result of what went inside.
 You can thank healthy living in your thirties for your radiant glow now, and that cycle needs to continue.
 You can take your nutrition to the next level by supplementing with a good omega-3 product and a multi-nutrient antioxidant – both are excellent investments in the future of your health and beauty.

-Follow a clean diet focused around lean proteins, lots of green leaves and colourful vegetables.
+Follow a clean diet focused around lean proteins, whole grains, lots of green leaves and colorful vegetables.
 Reduce your intake of sugar, which feeds wrinkles.

 Medical tests have never been more important than they are in your forties and beyond.
 Give yourself the gift of making an appointment with your doctor to discuss the following essential screenings.